matrix-org/matrix-js-sdk/README.md

 });
 ```

-See below for how to include libolm to enable end-to-end-encryption.
-Please check
+See [below](#end-to-end-encryption-support) for how to enable end-to-end-encryption, or check
-[the Node.js terminal app](examples/node/README.md) for a more complex example.
+[the Node.js terminal app](https://github.com/matrix-org/matrix-js-sdk/tree/develop/examples/node) for a more complex example.

 To start the client: